KaterinaWalter/javadocs/docs/unit1/notes107.md

 ### The `java.lang` Package

 The ``java.lang`` package contains built-in classes and interfaces that are fundamental to the Java programming language, such as the ``String`` class and the ``System`` class which we use in ``System.out.println``.

-> Take a look at the docs for the `java.lang` package here: [Java Documentation](https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html).
-Can you find the ``System`` class in the documentation?
+Take a look at the summary for the `java.lang` package here: [Oracle – Java Documentation](https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html).
+> Can you find the ``System`` class in the documentation?

 📖 **Documentation** found in API specifications and libraries is essential to understanding the _attributes_ and _behaviors_ of a class defined by the API.
 > The ``System`` class has an object called ``out`` that is type ``PrintStream``, and the ``PrintStream`` class has a method called ``println()`` that we use to print to the screen.